SEAL (Specialized Enhanced Academic Learning)

 Erin Bachman is a graduate of Louisiana State University in Shreveport where she earned a Bachelor of Arts Degree in Communication Disorders and then received her Master in Communication Disorders from Louisiana State University Health Sciences Center.
 She has spent the past 12 years working in multiple settings with various populations to provide therapy, targeting their specific communication needs.

-Erin is excited to join the Cornerstone family and looks forward to building many new long-lasting relationships (Jeremiah 29:11-12).
+Erin looks forward to building many new long-lasting relationships (Jeremiah 29:11-12).

 Dr. Elizabeth Long graduated from the University of Texas at San Antonio in May 1998 with a B.A. in Interdisciplinary Studies with a specialization in Special Education.
 She began her teaching career in June 1998 in a self-contained special education classroom.
 In December 2000, she earned a Masters in Education with a Special Education concentration.
 She served in the Special Education classroom until 2006.
 In August 2011, she received her EdD in Education Leadership from Walden University.
 Her dissertation examined barriers and approaches to teaching Social Studies.

 Dr. Long’s teaching certifications include: Texas Teaching certifications in Elementary grades 1-8, Special Education PK-12, English as a Second Language PK-12, and Social Studies, grades 4 - 8.
 She also holds ACSI certifications for both Elementary Teacher and Secondary Teacher of Science and Social Studies.

 |Academic Intervention Individual (Speech Language)||Academic Reading Intervention Small Group||Academic Mathematics Intervention Small Group||Facilitated Academic Intervention/Remediation (Secondary)|